acchang/travel-food-app/README.md

 # TooGoodToBeASurprise
 "Build what you like and what interests you," they said.
 So I built this full-stack app inspired by an app I really enjoy, and speaks to my interests (food) and values (environmental concerns and waste reduction).

 ToGoodToGo is an app aimed at reducing food waste by creating a new market for food vendors who would otherwise throw out their product.
-Think of bakery day-olds, bagels in the evening, or even berries at the close of a farmer's market, or the staples like mashed potatoes or beans and rice a restaurant may have at the end of the night.
+Think of bakery day-olds, bagels in the evening, even berries at the close of a farmer's market, or the staples like mashed potatoes or beans and rice a restaurant may have at the end of the night.

 Traditionally, these things have gone in the trash because it made no sense to keep them.
 People usually want them fresh.